yek13/Face-and-Object-Recognition/README.md

 You need to use PyCharm to run the project.

 Some libraries must be installed for the project to work.
 You can download these libraries from the command line.
-You can also download it from PyCharm by clicking File> Settings> Project: ...> Project Interpreter (the method I use).
+You can also download it from PyCharm by clicking File> Settings> Project: ...> Project Interpreter (I used the method).

 Libraries used (Required libraries):